9 Leadership Styles With Their Characteristics, Pros & Cons

 – Jack Welch

 "Laissez-Faire" is a French term meaning leave it be.
-This leadership style rejects micromanagement and gives employees the freedom to work by themselves.
+This syle of leadership rejects micromanagement and gives employees the freedom to work by themselves.
 Followers of this style don't bother with scrutinizing the team members but instead trusts them to do the job well.

 To balance out the lack of participation, leaders in this concept provide its team with the resources and tools needed to work well.